 After a recent water damage event, toxic mold, such as black mold, can start developing in your carpets, especially if they did not have the opportunity to dry out thoroughly.
-In as little as 24 hours, mold can grow in your carpets, carrying health risks and a great deal of cleanup work.
+In as little as 24 to 48 hours, mold can grow in your carpets, carrying health risks and a great deal of cleanup work.

 Common Types of Mold Found in Homes

 Mold often goes unnoticed until it becomes a significant issue.
 This unwanted guest comes in various forms, each with unique characteristics and potential effects on indoor air quality and health.
 Knowing more about these different types of mold found indoors can be the first step in effective prevention and treatment.
 Let’s delve into the world of mold and uncover the common types that could be lurking within your living spaces.

 How to Stop the Spread of Mold?

 In accordance with IICRC (Institute of Inspection, Cleaning, and Restoration) guidelines, water-damaged carpets should be removed and disposed of, including the padding beneath the carpeting.
 The flooring beneath should be inspected for mold growth.

 Schedule an Appointment With Our Water Damage Restoration & Mold Remediation Experts in Conyers, GA

 If steps are missed, your house or company may be left with lingering issues, or worse yet, the entire problem returns.
 Call us now for immediate assistance 24 hours a day, 7 days a week.